isomerpages/nyp-sirs/_digital-programmes/3j-getting-started-on-shopee.md

     </tr>
 </table></center>

-<p>Get equipped with the essential e-commerce skills and knowledge to on-board Shopee store and bring your Shopee business to the next level with a winning marketing strategy!
-Enhance your shop's presence, capitalise social media to generate higher sales and create compelling visual content to bring your store to the top in rank.</p>
+<p>Get equipped with the essential e-commerce skills and knowledge to onboard Shopee store today!</p>

+<i>If you have already onboarded Shopee, learn how you can begin <a href="/digital-programmes/e-commerce-programmes/driving-sales-performance-on-shopee">Driving Sales Performance on Shopee (Marketing)</a> to optimise your store presence with Shopee marketing strategies to bring your business to the next level.</i>

 <h4>Outline</h4>